adeoke/django-quarantine-workout-graphql/README.md

 It is assumed that you have all the dependencies installed locally at this point.
 If not then read [Setup Locally](#setup-locally) to do so.

-- On the terminal, from the project root start the server with command:
+- In a terminal go to the project root start and the server with command:

 ```shell script
 $ inv run-server